Letter from the President

 SCC is committed to its mission of transforming students and the diverse communities it serves through accessible, dynamic and responsive pathways to career and technical, academic transfer, and continuing education programs, as well as lifelong learning opportunities.

-If you are a prospective student, SCC has nearly 60 program options to choose from, as well as degree, diploma and certificate options.
+If you are a prospective student, SCC has more than 60 program options to choose from, as well as degree, diploma, and certificate options.
 We believe you will find a program or class that is perfect for you.

 Dr. Paul Illich